vitorhmf/dbt-project/README.md

 ### 3.1.
 Context

 With the global demand for data professionals increasing, there's a need to understand the market landscape in different regions.
 This analysis offers a comparative view of two major markets: Brazil and the USA.

+To provide a comprehensive perspective, this study draws from two key data sources:
+1. The [State of Data](https://www.kaggle.com/datasets/datahackers/state-of-data-2022) dataset, which gives insights into the Brazilian data professionals' landscape.
+2. The [US Data Field Salaries](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023) dataset, which offers a snapshot of the data professionals' scenario in the USA.

 ### 3.2.
 Business assumption: